 If somebody is doing SQL injection in the login form of a bank site, it is probably a SQL injection attack.
 However, if somebody is putting a SQL injection payload, for example, in an article on Stack Overflow, this is not an attack.
 It’s the normal behavior for that application, so you need to adjust NAXSI for your application.

-This could be implemented using whitelists.
-What is a whitelist?
+This could be implemented using allowlists.
+What is an allowlist?
 It’s a special way in which you can create rules saying that malicious patterns are alright for a particular application.

 It looks like this, but don’t worry.
 You don’t need to enter it in manually.
-NAXSI has a special tool that you can run and it will learn from the traffic when you need to create a whitelist.
+NAXSI has a special tool that you can run and it will learn from the traffic when you need to create an allowlist.
 Unfortunately you can’t run this learning continuously, so you need to turn it on in the config file and inspect the traffic for the next 24 or 48 hours.
-Then you will be able to create your whitelist.
+Then you will be able to create your allowlist.

 Pros and Cons